NicolayKjarnet/NicolayKjarnet/README.md

 </ul>

 <h4>⏭️ What's next?</h4>
-<p>I'm currently developing a portfolio that features a selection of school and personal projects.</p>
+<p>I'm currently enrolling in the courses "Data Structures and Algorithms", "From Edge to App", and "Agile Project".</p>